Join us on April 11

 Anderson Academic Commons, Room 290

 This discussion features Corinne Lengsfeld covering AI-related research and projects currently underway at DU.
 Dr. Lengsfeld is the Vice Provost for Research and Graduate Education and Professor of Mechanical and Materials Engineering.
 Colleagues have the opportunity to discuss potential ways to collaborate on these projects.
+If you missed the event, you can view the video footage here.
 The presentation is available here.

 TUESDAY, MARCH 12

 This event featured Lighting Talks from Faculty Working on Artificial Intelligence Research and Projects Across Humanities, Science and Business.